AlgorithmsAcademy/AlgoHub/README.md

    git clone https://github.com/AlgorithmsAcademy/AlgoHub.git
    ```

-3. From the **git** repository synchronizes your Python environmen by executing the following command:
+3. From the **git** repository synchronizes your Python environment by executing the following command:
    ```bash
    uv sync --all-extras
    ```

 ## Before Contributing

-Before doing the first commit of the sesion you should set up the **pre-commit** framework and activate activate the **virtual environment**.
-This as to be done for each new sesion.
+Before making the first commit of the session, you should set up the **pre-commit** framework and activate the **virtual environment**.
+This has to be done for each new session.

-1. Start by activate the Python virtual environment:
+1. Start by activating the Python virtual environment:

    ```bash
    source .venv/bin/activate
    ```

-2. Then activate the **virtual environment**:
+2. Then, set up the pre-commit hooks:
    ```bash
    pre-commit install
    ```